PCSO Stephen Marnick Monthly Hale Crime Report (March 2018)

 Another great communication tool is the Cheshire police’s internet site at

-I would like to promote the Cheshire police ALERT system further.
-We have now doubled the take up of this Alert system with 25 persons registered in the Hale Village area – thanks!
+I would also like to promote the Cheshire police ALERT system further.
+We have very slightly increased our readership of this Alert system with 36 persons registered in the Hale Village area – thanks!
 This Alert system is geared up similar to a homewatch scheme whereby businesses or households can choose to be alerted on matters that you want – such as scams, bogus callers, etc. and by which method you choose such as text, phone call, email etc. There is more information on our website or via https://www.cheshirepolicealert.co.uk I am more than willing to help any resident or business get set up.

 A resource for obtaining information as to police related matters is https://www.askthe.police.uk (apps available)